ShutterStarTW/wp-autoplugin/README.md

 * switch from the original plugin to its fork through an isolated activation flow;
 * install an inactive copy of a standalone or child theme;
 * produce replacement ZIPs for existing plugins and themes;
-* apply confirmed Add, Update, and Delete operations directly to a target; and
+* apply modifications directly to a target; and
 * roll back the latest supported direct modification when the affected files have not changed since release.

 You can therefore download the result for testing elsewhere, install it without activating it, keep it as a fork, or deliberately apply it to the original target.